julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 Japan has the lowest number of homicides of any nation.

 Therefore, clearly, automation doesn't lead to lower respect for human life (as measured by the number of homicides).

+## Automation leads to higher employee well being

+The claim that automation leads to higher employee well being is very easy to debunk.

+If automation lead to higher employee well being then we would expect to see a higher employee well being in nations that leverage automation more than other nations.

+Japanese people have the lowest employee well being of any nation.

+Japan is the nation that leverages automation more than any other nation.

+Therefore, clearly, automation doesn't lead to higher employee well being (as measured by employee well being).

 <hr>